Shrinking the Footprint publish a quarterly newsletter which provides updates on current projects, news and events.

 These resources, commended by the Church of England's Environment Task Group have been curated by Canon Vicky Johnson of Ely Cathedral and are designed to help churches who wish to celebrate and cherish God's gift to humanity in creation.

 The Creationtide season runs from 1 September until 4 October every year.
+New resources coming soon for Creation Time 2017.

 The worship resources include: